 I am a member of the Association of Professional Counsellors and Psychotherapists in Ireland and the International Association for Trauma Professionals.
 I am also an accredited member of the Guild of Energists.
 I keep up with the latest research both for my own enjoyment and to fulfill my continuing professional development requirements (50 hours per year).
 Some courses that I have completed:

 I believe being able to tolerate difficult emotions and physical sensations is essential to healing from trauma.
-When we find it too difficult and unsafe to stay with our pain, we leave our body, or dissociate, what Tara Brach humourously calls: leaving the premises.
+When we find it too difficult and unsafe to stay with our pain, we leave our body, or dissociate; what Tara Brach humourously calls leaving the premises.
 We need to learn how to stay in our body to heal and not dissociate in the many different ways we all 'check out', and for that to happen, safety is essential.
 We can't talk ourselves into feeling safe, we either feel safe or we don't.
 Our bodies are our litmus test in that respect, they can't and won't lie.

 If we're not in our body, and many of us are 'leaving' our bodies over and over again because what they contain is too overwhelming, we can't listen to their messages and release the stress they hold for us.
 So, stress builds up and up and up, until our barrels become full and begin overflowing with symptoms.
 Symptoms are usually our first sign that something is amiss.
 They are the bread crumb trail that lead us to the root cause(s).
 There are some good questions we can ask so we get some clarity about what's really going on with us.